-Industry Specific VET students are required to participate in Workplace Learning, in various Hospitality or Trade related industries, one day per week (excluding holidays) for the duration of Year 11, commencing late Term 1 or early Term 2.
-Students enrolled in this program will be subject to ongoing review and must maintain satisfactory work readiness, or enrolment may be revoked.
+Industry Specific VET students are required to participate in Workplace Learning, in various related industries, one day per week (excluding holidays) for the duration of Year 11, commencing late Term 1 or early Term 2.
+Students enrolled in this program will be subject to ongoing review and must maintain satisfactory work readiness, or enrolment may berevoked.